ingotportal/training/ApiTask.md

 Api Task
 ====

-You are working at Ingot Portal and you have been tasked with creating a restful api in symfony 4.
+You are working at Ingot Portal and you have been tasked with creating a restful api in php 7, using symfony 4 framework.

 ### Part One
 To begin, you should create doctrine entities for two database tables: